1908 bombardment of the Majlis: History

 During the constitutional revolution, the Shah confined himself to his residence at the Bagh-e Shah fort in the west of Tehran.
 He enlisted the help of the Cossack Brigade to control the revolution, leaving the city of Tehran at their mercy.
-The loyalty of the Cossack Brigade was fully guaranteed, not only by the previous purge carried out by commander Vladimir Liakhov, but also by the king's distribution of a special bonus in 1908.
+The loyalty of the Cossack Brigade was fully guaranteed, not only by the previous purge carried out by commander Vladimir Liakhov, but also by the Shah's distribution of a special bonus in 1908.

-Liakhov led the force in shelling the Majles and executing several leaders of the Constitutional Movement on June 23, 1908.
+Liakhov led the force in shelling the Majles and executing several leaders of the Constitutional Movement on 23 June 1908.
 His forces then plundered the parliament and damaged the building.
-This event led to the beginning of a period known as the "Minor Tyranny."
+This event led to the beginning of a period known as the "Minor Tyranny".
 Liakhov was subsequently made Military Governor of Tehran by the Shah, transforming the city into a military garrison.

-However, in July 1909, pro-Constitution forces marched from Iran's province of Azerbaijan to Tehran.
-They were able to capture Tehran, depose the Shah and re-establish the constitution.
+However, in July 1909, pro-Constitution forces marched from Iran's Azerbaijan province to Tehran.
+They were able to capture Tehran, depose the Shah in favour of his son, Ahmad Shah Qajar, and re-establish the constitution.
 Colonel Liakhov and his forces served the Shah until July 1909, when the Shah abdicated and fled to Russia, resulting in the surrender of Liakhov and the Persian Cossack Brigade.
-Liakhov was pardoned by the Constitutional leaders probably for the fear of a Russian attack and was sent back to Saint Petersburg, where he would be dismissed soon after to serve in the Caucasus campaign of the First World War.
+Liakhov was pardoned by the Constitutional leaders probably for the fear of a Russian attack and was sent back to Saint Petersburg, where he would be dismissed soon after to serve in the Caucasus campaign of World War I.